Sedation Dentistry in Great Falls, VA

 Why am I afraid to go to the dentist?

-Can anyone be sedated at the dentist?
+Can anyone request to be sedated at the dentist?

 What can I expect when I’m sedated?

-What kind sedation will I need?
+What kind sedation will I get from the dentist?